withoutboats/Chekhov/README.md

 ### Licensing

-Chekhov is licensed under the GNU Lesser General Public License, version 3.0 or higher, at your choice.
+Chekhov is licensed under the GNU General Public License, version 3.0 or higher, at your choice, with the Classpath Library Linking Exception.